MITgcm/MITgcm/doc/phys_pkgs/seaice.rst

 :cite:`zhang:97` for use in a parallel configuration.
 An EVP model and a free-drift implementation can be selected with run-time flags.

-The :filelink:`pkg/seaice` includes the original so-called zero-layer thermodynamics with a snow cover as in the appendix of Semtner (1976) :cite:`semtner:76`.
+:filelink:`pkg/seaice` includes the original so-called zero-layer thermodynamics with a snow cover as in the appendix of Semtner (1976) :cite:`semtner:76`.
 Two versions of this zero-layer thermodynamic code exist, with a more developed version :filelink:`seaice_growth.F